-Latitude Marine Inc. a Florida Marine Surveyor
+Latitude Marine Inc.

-The Boat Insurance Survey
+The Boat Insurance Survey (for your information)

 Typically a Boat Insurance Survey is used for Insurance or Financing purposes.
 This type of marine survey, which is sometimes called a condition and value survey, is not as comprehensive as the Pre-Purchase marine survey and focuses on the overall condition and value as well as the safety aspects of the boat or yacht.
-Most often during the Boat Insurance Survey the marine surveyor will examine* the boat or yacht in a static non-operating condition to determine the general overall condition.
+Most often during the Boat Insurance Survey a marine surveyor will examine* the boat or yacht in a static non-operating condition to determine the general overall condition.
 The survey report will contain a summary statement and an estimate of the present Fair Market Value.

 Occasionally your insurance company may ask the marine surveyor to perform a Loss Prevention Survey on your vessel which is similar to the survey above but in this case the surveyor is working directly for the insurance company.